Error Bounds of Supervised Classification from Information-Theoretic Perspective: Related Work

-Another popular claim in the literature is that flat minima generalize better than sharp (non-flat) minima \cite{Hochreiter1997FlatM,Keskar2016OnLT}.
-In response to this notion, \citet{Foret2020SharpnessAwareMF} proposed Sharpness-Aware Minimization (SAM), an approach designed to directly optimize for flat solutions.
-Flatness is often quantified mathematically with the largest eigenvalue of the Hessian matrix of the loss with respect to the model parameters on the training set \cite{Jastrzebski2017ThreeFI,Lewkowycz2020TheLL,Dinh2017SharpMC}.
+Another popular claim in the literature is that flat minima generalize better than sharp (non-flat) minima~\cite{Hochreiter1997FlatM,Keskar2016OnLT}.
+In response to this notion,~\citet{Foret2020SharpnessAwareMF} proposed Sharpness-Aware Minimization (SAM), a method designed to directly optimize for flat solutions.
+Flatness is often quantified mathematically with the largest eigenvalue of the Hessian matrix of the loss with respect to the model parameters on the training set~\cite{Jastrzebski2017ThreeFI,Lewkowycz2020TheLL,Dinh2017SharpMC}.

-A parallel related line of research is the over-parameterization theory of DNNs \cite{Du2018GradientDP, Zou2018StochasticGD, AllenZhu2018ACT,Sirignano2018MeanFA,Mei2018AMF, Chizat2018OnTG}.
+A parallel related line of research is the over-parameterization theory of DNNs ~\cite{Du2018GradientDP, Zou2018StochasticGD, AllenZhu2018ACT,Sirignano2018MeanFA,Mei2018AMF, Chizat2018OnTG}.
 Despite the inherent non-convexity of the objective functions, empirical evidence indicates that gradient-based methods, such as stochastic gradient descent (SGD), are capable of converging to the global minima in these networks.
-Key insights from \citet{Du2018GradientDP,Chizat2018OnLT,Arjevani2022AnnihilationOS} emphasize the pivotal role of the over-parameterization \citep{Yun2018SmallNI} in enhancing the generalization ability of DNNs.
-The neural tangent kernel (NTK) thus has emerged as a pivotal concept, as it captures the dynamics of over-parameterized neural network trained by gradient descent \cite{Jacot2018NeuralTK}.
-Notably, recent studies \citep{Du2018GradientDP, Zou2018StochasticGD, AllenZhu2018ACT} demonstrate that, with specialized scaling and random initialization, the dynamics of gradient descent (GD) in continuous-width multi-layer neural networks can be tracked via NTK and the convergence to the global optimum with a linear rate can be proven.
+Key insights from~\citet{Du2018GradientDP,Chizat2018OnLT,Arjevani2022AnnihilationOS} emphasize the pivotal role of the over-parameterization~\citep{Yun2018SmallNI} in enhancing the generalization ability of DNNs.
+The neural tangent kernel (NTK) thus has emerged as a pivotal concept, as it captures the dynamics of over-parameterized neural network trained by gradient descent~\cite{Jacot2018NeuralTK}.
+Notably, recent studies~\citep{Du2018GradientDP, Zou2018StochasticGD, AllenZhu2018ACT} demonstrate that, with specialized scaling and random initialization, the dynamics of gradient descent (GD) in continuous-width multi-layer neural networks can be tracked via NTK and the convergence to the global optimum with a linear rate can be proven.